 The water to be disposed is in storage in various tanks around the site, some of which is still in use for clean-up activities.
 Some of this water has already received final processing through the Submerged Demineralizer System (SDS) and EPICOR II.
 Some of the 2.3 million gallon inventory will require some form of additional preprocessing before being processed for disposal by the evaporator system in a coupled mode.
-Table 1, Columns 1 and 2 show the projected average activity levels for the total 2.3 million gallons of accident generated water of the total inventory.
+Table 1, Columns 1 and 2 show the projected average activity levels for the total 2.3 million gallons of accident generated water.
 This data appears in the NRC staff's Programmatic Environmental Impact Statement (PEIS) Supplement 2 (NUREG-0683, Supp 2) in Table 2.2 and is identified as "Base Case" water.
 These activity levels formed the basis for the NRC staff's analysis of the environmental impacts of evaporator discharges.
 The activity releases occurring from evaporation and vaporizer discharges of "Base Case" water result in releases that are a small fraction of the releases permissible by existing regulatory requirements.
-Even though higher releases are permissible by 10 CFR 20 and plant Technical Specifications and of very minor environmental consequence, the processed water disposal system will be operated in such a manner that the PEIS projections of environmental impact are not exceeded.
-Since the PEIS analysis assumed processing "Base Case" water with a vaporizer discharge to the atmosphere containing 0.1 percent of the radioactive particulates from the influent, that value will be used as the system operating limit.
-Therefore, when operating the processed water disposal system in the coupled mode, the volume of water being processed will be isolated from all sources of contamination.
-The concentrations of the principal radionuclides will be verified by on-site analysis to be within limits so that guarterly average concentrations of all water processed in this mode will be no greater than the concentrations listed in Table 1, Column 2.
-When processing water through the vaporizer in the decoupled mode, the quarterly average vaporizer influent concentrations will be no greater than 0.1 percent of the values in Table 1, Column 2.
-These limits equate to an atmospheric release rate for particulate radionuclides of $8.2\varepsilon-5 \ \mu$ Ci per second if processing water containing the maximum limits at a rate of 5 gpm.
+Even though higher releases are permissible by 10 CFR 20 and plant Technical Specifications and are of very minor environmental consequence, the processed water disposal system is operated in such a manner that the PEIS projections of environmental impact are not exceeded.
+Since the PEIS analysis assumed processing "Base Case" water with a vaporizer discharge to the atmosphere containing 0.1 percent of the radioactive particulates from the influent, that value is used as the system operating limit.
+Therefore, when operating the processed water disposal system in the coupled mode, the volume of water being processed is isolated from all sources of contamination.
+The concentrations of the principal radionuclides are verified by analysis to be within limits so that quarterly average concentrations of all water processed in this mode are no greater than the concentrations listed in Table 1, Column 2.
+When processing water through the vaporizer in the decoupled mode, the quarterly average vaporizer influent concentrations are no greater than 0.1 percent of the values in Table 1, Column 2.
+These limits equate to an atmospheric release rate for particulate radionuclides of $8.2E-5 \ \mu$ Ci per second if processing water containing the maximum limits at a rate of 5 gpm.
 These limits are shown in Table 2.

-The evaporator influent limit for coupled mode operations assumes a DF of 1000 for particulates.
-If system testing and operational experience demonstrate with reasonable confidence that the system achieves a higher DF, the evaporator influent limit for coupled mode operation will be increased accordingly.
-Further, if the DF achieved for a particular nuclide can be shown to vary significantly from DF's achieved for other constituents, the influent limit for that nuclide will be adjusted accordingly.
+The evaporator influent limit for coupled mode operations assumes a OF of 1000 for particulates.
+If system testing and operational experience demonstrate that a higher OF can be maintained for the particular batch of water being processed, the evaporator influent limit for coupled mode operation is increased accordingly.
+Further, if the OF achieved for a single nuclide is shown to vary significantly from OFs achieved for other constituents, the influent limit for that nuclide is adjusted accordingly.
+Similarly, the vaporizer yields a measurable OF.
+The previously mentioned influent limits for decoupled mode vaporizer operation are based on a OF of 1.0.
+When testing and operational experience demonstrates that a higher vaporizer OF can be maintained, the vaporizer influent limit will be increased accordingly.
+Operating within these influent limits ensures that the environmental release concentrations of particulate radionuclides are within the limit of 0.1 percent of base case concentrations on a quarterly average.